Skip to content

 Some RepSeq studies want to broadly cluster clonotypes to have a global view on the immune repertoire.
 One may want to focus on CDR3 on the amino-acid level, or on the nucleotide level.
 One also generally wants to correct technological artifacts (PCR, sequencing).
 On the contrary, when studying hypermutations in IGH recombinations, people want to know as precisely as possible differences between sequences, even when they occur for a single nucleotide in the V gene or elsewhere.

 In vidjil-algo (Giraud, Salson, BMC Genomics 2014), sequences are gathered into a same clonotype as long as they share the same 50bp DNA sequence around the CDR3 sequence.
-In a first step, the algorithm has a quick heuristic which detects approximatively where the CDR3 lies and extracts a 50bp nucleotide sequence centered on that region.
-This region is called a window in vijdil-algo.
+In a first step, the algorithm has a quick heuristic which detects approximately where the CDR3 lies and extracts a 50bp nucleotide sequence centered on that region.
+This region is called a window in vidjil-algo.
 When two sequences share the same window, they belong to the same clonotype.
 Therefore in vidjil-algo clonotypes are only defined based on the (conservative) exact match of a long DNA sequence.
 This explains why some small clonotypes can be seen around larger clonotypes: They may be due to artifacts that lead to different windows.
 However those small differences can also be due to a real biological process inside the cells.
 Therefore we let the user choose whether the clonotypes should be manually clustered or not -- and the choice may depend on the purpose of her study.

 In MiXCR, clonotypes are defined based on the amino-acid CDR3 sequence, on the V gene used and on the hypermutations.
 Other software may have other definitions, see also What is a clone ?.